jpruden92/ifttt-dialogflow-webhook/README.md

 # 1. Intro

-On this repo you will find a very small Dialogflow fullfilment that allows to integrate your chatbots with IFTTT applets.
+On this repo, you will find a very small Dialogflow fulfillment that allows integrating your chatbots with IFTTT applets.

-[Dialogflow](https://dialogflow.com) is a Google platform that facilitate the creation of chatbots.
-You can configurate your intents and replies easily with a visual interface.
-You can connect your Dialogflow chatbots with a lot of platforms ( Facebook Messenger, Telegram, Google Assistant, ... ).
+[Dialogflow](https://dialogflow.com) is a Google platform that facilitates the creation of chatbots.
+You can configure your intents and replies easily with a visual interface.
+You can connect your Dialogflow chatbots with a lot of platforms ( Facebook Messenger, Telegram, Google Assistant, … ).

-If you want to create a chatbot that speaks with third party services ( Gmail, Spotify, ... ) you need to create a fullfilment webhook and develop a connector on your servers.
+If you want to create a chatbot that speaks with third-party services ( Gmail, Spotify, … ) you need to create a fulfillment webhook and develop a connector on your servers.

-The objective of this project is to facilitate the integration of third party services with the help of IFTTT.
+The objective of this project is to facilitate the integration of third-party services with the help of IFTTT.

-[IFTTT](https://ifttt.com) is a platform where you can configurate connections between hundreds of services.
+[IFTTT](https://ifttt.com) is a platform where you can configure connections between hundreds of services.

 # 2. Example
-On this example we are going to create a small poll with a chatbot.
+On this example, we are going to create a small poll with a chatbot.
 The replies will be saved on Google Drive.

 ## Step 1: Create a IFTTT applet:
 1. Create a new [IFTTT account](https://ifttt.com/join).